deepgram/live-streaming-starter-kit/README.md

 When you run the mock client, you should see output confirming that the mock server has begun to receive your audio.

+For a list of valid encodings, see [Deepgram's documentation]( https://developers.deepgram.com/documentation/features/encoding/).

 ### Validate Your Audio

 At the end of an audio stream, the mock server saves all audio data that was sent in a timestamped RAW file.
 It will return the filename to you at the end of the stream.